 The situation, in which the two girls had to initially conceal Tripp’s presence from snooping landlord George Roper, was merely the backdrop for light-hearted sexual banter which, by later standards, seems astonishingly blatant.

 Strangely, despite the obvious glamour of the girls, it was Robin who made the most lasting impression.
-Heavily side burned and strikingly garbed in denim coats, roller penny-collared shirts with patchwork patters, Oxford bags and platform shoes, Robin Tripp was the perfect example of street level Glam.
+Heavily sideburned and strikingly garbed in denim coats, roller penny-collared shirts with patchwork patterns, Oxford bags and platform shoes, Robin Tripp was the perfect example of street-level Glam.